Certora/CertoraProverSupplementary/Tutorials/Challenge/README.md

 1. Install the Certora Prover Package: `pip3 install certora-cli`.
 2. Set your Certora key: `export CERTORAKEY=795ebbac71ae5fd6a19e7a214a524b064e33ff05`.
-3. Edit the [run script](run.sh) solidity compiler to point to your local binary Solidity file path.
 4. Edit [run.sh](run.sh) to include the correct path to the solidity compiler after `--solc`.
 5. Go to the Challenge folder containing `run.sh`.
 6. Execute the script: `./run.sh`.
+Windows users are recommended to use a Git bash /PowerShell or other alternative to windows command prompt

 You should see a similar message to this one ![success message](success_screenshot.PNG)

-By opening the `verification report` link you should a summary of all violation.
+By opening the `verification report` link you should see a summary of all violation.
 When no violation is found, the rule should be colored green.
 ![green screen](green_verification_report.PNG)

 # The challenge